Clock recovery: Basic concept

-Serial data is normally sent as a series of pulses with well-defined timing constraints.
-This presents a problem for the receiving side; if their own local clock is not precisely synchronized with the transmitter, they may sample the signal at the wrong time and thereby decode the signal incorrectly.
-This can be addressed with extremely accurate and stable clocks, like atomic clocks, but these are expensive and complex.
-More common low-cost clock systems, like quartz oscillators, are accurate enough for this task over short periods of time, but over a period of minutes or hours the drift in these systems will make timing too inaccurate for most tasks.
+In serial communication data are normally transmitted and received as a series of pulses with well-defined timing constraints.
+In asynchronous serial communication this presents a problem for the receiving side: if their own clock is not precisely synchronized with the transmitter, they may sample the signal at the wrong time and thereby decode the signal incorrectly.
+Partially, the problem may be addressed with extremely accurate and stable clocks, like atomic clocks, but these are expensive and complex.
+More common low-cost clock systems, like quartz oscillators, are accurate enough for this task over short periods of time, but over a period of minutes or hours the clock drift in these systems will make timing too inaccurate for most tasks.

 Clock recovery addresses this problem by embedding clock information into the data stream, allowing the transmitter's clock timing to be determined.
-This normally takes the form of short signals inserted into the data that can be easily seen and then used in a phase-locked loop or similar adjustable oscillator to produce a local clock signal that can be used to time the signal in the periods between the clock signals.
-The advantage of this approach is that a small drift in the transmitter's clock can be compensated as the receiver will always match it, within limits.
+This normally takes the form of short signals inserted into the data that can be easily seen and then used in a phase-locked loop or similar adjustable oscillator to produce a receiver's clock signal that can be used to time the signal in the periods between the clock signals.
+The advantage of this approach is that a small drift in the transmitter's clock can be compensated as the receiver will always match it, within limits, and therefore sample received data correctly.

 The term is most often used to describe digital data transmission, in which case the entire signal is suitable for clock recovery.
-For instance, in the case of early 300 bps modems, the timing of the signal was recovered from the transitions between the two frequencies used to represent binary 1 and 0.
+For instance, in the case of early 300 bit/s modems, the timing of the signal was recovered from the transitions between the two frequencies used to represent binary 1 and 0.
 As some data might not have any transitions, a long string of zeros for instance, additional bits are added to the signal, the start and stop bits.
 These ensure that there are at least two transitions every 1/30 of a second, enough to allow the receiver to accurately set its local oscillator.

 The basic concept is also used in a wider variety of fields, including non-digital uses.
-For instance, the pioneering Wireless Set Number 10 used clock recovery to properly sample the analog pulse-code modulation (PCM) voice signals it carried.
+For instance, the pioneering Wireless Set Number 10 used clock recovery to properly sample the analog pulse-width modulation (PWM) voice signals it carried.

 Another example of this concept is used in color television systems.
 Color information is carried at a very specific frequency that can drift from station to station.
 In order for receivers to accurately match the transmitter's own carrier frequency, the transmitter sends a short burst of the signal in the unused space before the start of a scan line.
 This colorburst signal is used to feed a local oscillator in the television, which then uses that local signal to decode the color information in the line.
 In these examples, the concept is known as carrier recovery.